 This is where task batching comes in.
-By separating my work into meaningful areas and dedicating chunks of time to each area, I keep myself moving and on top of all these different streams of work at once.
+By separating the work into meaningful chunks and dedicating blocks of time to each, I keep myself moving and on top of all these different streams of work at once.
 Without falling behind.

 What is Task Batching?

 We all have days like this at least once in a while, if not regularly.
 They’re usually stressful and exhausting.
 And the list of things on your plate can feel never-ending.

 Task batching is a technique for managing busy, jam-packed days like these.
 The basic strategy looks something like this:

 - List out the tasks you need to (or might like to) tackle.

 - Look for patterns and sort the tasks into categories (e.g., these all involve phone calls/emails, or these are all creative).

 - Organize your day by taking on these tasks one “batch” at a time, ideally from most important/urgent to least.